FAQ

 Ethereum is the most decentralized and most significant source of liquidity in the crypto ecosystem.
 We believe it is the most ambitious and long-term project on the internet.
 Aligned is being built to help Ethereum achieve its highest potential, and we believe this is only possible through validity/zero-knowledge proofs.

-Aligned runs the verifier’s code natively.
-Verification time depends on the proof system, program run, and public input.
-Generally, most verifiers can be run on the order of milliseconds on consumer-grade hardware.
+Aligned’s Proof Verification Layer runs the verifier’s code natively.
+The verification time depends on the proof system, program run, and public input.
+Generally, most verifiers can be run in the order of ms on consumer-end hardware.
 We can optimize the code for speed and leverage parallelization by running it natively.
-Our current testnet can verify more than 4000 proofs per second.
+Current testnet can verify more than 2500 proofs per second.

 Ethereum runs on top of the EVM.
-Each block is limited to 30,000,000 gas.
-Since the most efficient proof systems take at least 250,000 gas, Ethereum can verify 120 proofs per block at most.
-Aligned runs the verifier's code natively and leverages parallelization, allowing up to 30,000 proofs to be verified per block.
+Each block is limited to 45,000,000 gas.
+Since the most efficient proof systems take at least 250,000 gas, Ethereum can verify 180 proofs per block.
+Aligned's Proof Verification Layer runs the code natively and leverages parallelization, reaching 30,000 proofs in the same period.

 Is Aligned an Ethereum L2?

-What does it cost to verify proofs using Aligned?
+How much it cost to verify proofs using Aligned's Proof Verification Layer?

-The cost ($C$) of proof verification using Aligned's fast mode is the cost of task creation ($C_{task}$) plus the cost of verifying an aggregated BLS signature ($C_{verification}$), divided by the number of proofs ($N$) in the batch, plus the the cost of reading the results on-chain ($C_{read}$).
+The cost ($C$) of proof verification using Aligned's Proof Verification Layer is the cost of task creation ($C_{task}$) plus the cost of verifying an aggregated BLS signature ($C_{verification}$), divided by the number of proofs ($N$) in the batch, plus the the cost of reading the results on-chain ($C_{read}$).

-The cost of task creation and signature verification is amortized across $N$ proofs per batch, meaning that Aligned becomes cheaper to use as more proofs are verified at the same time.
+The cost of task creation and signature verification is amortized across $N$ proofs per batch, meaning that our verification layer becomes cheaper to use as more proofs are verified at the same time.

 What are BLS signatures?